3 in Three: Release

-Unlike the developer's earlier games, 3 in Three was never ported, but was only released for the Macintosh.
+Unlike the developer's earlier games, 3 in Three was never ported but was released only for the Macintosh.
 It was initially released by Cinemaware, which went out of business in 1991; the license was then picked up by Inline Design, which went out of business in 1995.
 It is now freeware and can be found on the author's website.
 It includes information which allows the game to be played on Windows PCs.

 Reception

 3 in Three was reviewed positively in Macworld, which described it as "an ultramodern Alice's Adventures in Wonderland" with an "obsessively good set" of puzzles.
 Macworld noted occasional issues with puzzles that were too easy or frustrating, but overall praised the game as mostly "creative, fun, entertaining, and best of all, challenging."
 Macworld named 3 in Three as runner-up to Tesserae in the Best Brain Game category of its 1991 Macintosh Game Hall of Fame.

 MacUser awarded 3 in Three five out of five mice, claiming that Cliff Johnson had "achieved a new level of weirdness" with the game's variety of puzzles.
 MacUser called the game's plot "a bit Tron-esque", with abundant humor and infuriating puzzles.
 The review praised the game's graphics, sound, animation, and stability.
 MacUser named 3 in Three best game in its 1991 Editors' Choice Awards, ahead of Spaceship Warlock and Spectre.

 The Chicago Tribune named 3 in Three the best brain teaser game of 1990 and said that it surpassed previous Cliff Johnson games "with superb animation and intricately connected puzzles."

+Games magazine included 3 in Three in its "The Games 100" feature as the best new puzzle game of 1991.
+Games called the game "as witty and challenging as [Cliff Johnson's] earlier head-scratchers," with improved storyline and graphics.

 Bob LeVitus recommended 3 in Three as a mind-boggling "tour de force of animation and sound" in The Macintosh Reader.
 Gaming historian Richard Moss likened the visual style of 3 in Three to "an interactive Saul Bass advertisement" and noted that the game's puzzles had evolved from the paper-and-pencil adaptions of Cliff Johnson's previous games The Fool's Errand and At the Carnival to "computer-native" designs.

 The Macintosh Bible Guide to Games said that Cliff Johnson took his brilliant game design of The Fool's Errand to a new level with 3 in Three, calling it "one of the better puzzle compilations available."